rao1219/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Computer Vision and Deep Learning" institution = "University of Technology Sydney" year = 2018
+  course = "PhD in Computer Vision" institution = "University of Technology Sydney" year = 2018